stuartcusackie/cdom/README.md

 A helper function that adds classes to elements in html strings.
 Useful for Tailwind projects.
 Designed for Laravel.

+**IMPORTANT**: You are probably better off using Tailwinds Typography Plugin.

 ## Installation

 ```